consoledotdev/home/content/browser-testing/sauce-labs.md

 intro:
   "Sauce Labs has a global presence and is ideal for large businesses.
 It provides a large number of devices and browsers and it is also possible to purchase private devices for testing.
-Popular tools and services can be integrated easily to extend functionality."
+However, it has only a limited number of integrations and suffers from high latency during live testing."
 relatedArticles:
   - category: developer-tools
     article: